San Jose Employee Misclassification Lawyers

 Just because you have been classified as exempt by your employer that does not mean you are exempt under the law.
 If you think your employer has misclassified your job, get a professional legal opinion.

 Call 408-246-5500 to speak directly with a San Jose employee misclassification attorney, or contact our San Jose employee misclassification lawyers online.
 Your initial consultation is free.
-In most instances Jachimowicz Pointer, Attorneys at Law, Inc. will handle your case on a contingency fee basis, which means you pay no attorneys' fees until we achieve a successful verdict or settlement for you.
+In most instances Jachimowicz Law Group will handle your case on a contingency fee basis, which means you pay no attorneys' fees until we achieve a successful verdict or settlement for you.

 Common Types of Misclassification of Employees

 Exempt employees are paid a salary, not an hourly wage.
 Exempt employees typically include managers, administrators, professionals, and creative staff, and may include sales staff who work on commission.
 The decision about whether a position is exempt or nonexempt depends not on the job title, but on the job duties.
 Exempt employees will typically: